Peterhague/CI-_MS2_Minesweeper/README.md

     <li>As a site owner, I want responsible adults to feel assured that my website is a safe and rewarding place for yooung
     users to play, and to be happy to recommend it to them.</li>
     <li>As a site owner, I want games that are suitable for a range of ages and ability levels.</li>
+    <li>As a site owner, I want the games to be responsive to every kind of device.</li>
 </ol>

 <h2 id="scope">Scope</h2>